denesfilotas/vscode-blitz3d/README.md

 ## Known Issues

- * Field declarations are not marked as fields semantically.
  * Colons are not supported.
 Using a colon can cause unexpected behaviour.
  * Hangs and unexpected behaviour (without code loss) can be experienced rarely

-## Release Notes
-This update adds the following features:
- * Dimmed arrays are now supported, with proper code completion and signature help
- * Type detection improved
- * Added command to open examples in the editor
-> To see all the changes, check the [changelog](CHANGELOG.md) or the [GitHub repository](https://github.com/denesfilotas/vscode-blitz3d).